-- Do not attach any of the requested appendices described above as files for fields 9, 10, 11, and 12. - Follow the above instructions to include the information as appendices to the project narrative file. - These appendices will not count toward the project narrative's page limitation. - Do not attach any files to fields 9, 10, 11, or 12.
+• Follow the above instructions to include the information as appendices to the project narrative file.

+- These appendices will not count toward the project narrative's page limitation. - Do not attach any files to fields 9, 10, 11, or 12.

-3. Research And Related Budget
+3. Research and Related Budget

 Complete the Research and Related Budget form in accordance with the instructions on the form (Activate Help Mode to see instructions) and the following instructions.
 You must complete a separate budget for each year of support requested.
 The form will generate a cumulative budget for the total project period.
 You must complete all the mandatory information on the form before the NEXT PERIOD button is activated.
-You may request funds under any of the categories listed as long as the item and amount are necessary to perform the proposed work, meet all the criteria for allowability under the applicable Federal cost principles, and are not prohibited by the funding restrictions in this FOA (See Section IV, Part G).
+You may request funds under any of the categories listed as long as the item and amount are necessary to perform the proposed work, meet all the criteria for allowability under the applicable Federal cost principles, and are not prohibited by the funding restrictions in this FOA (See Section IV, Part H).